nadirhamid/asterisk-audiofork/README.md

 # TLS support

-AudioFork() currently supports secure websocket connections. in order to create a secure websocket connection you must specify the "T" option in the "AudioFork()" app options.
+AudioFork() currently supports secure websocket connections. in order to create a secure websocket connection, you must specify the "T" option in the "AudioFork()" app options.

 for example:
 ```